farble1670/influxdb-android/README.md

 ```

 Since `InfluxDb.write()` performs a database operation, it should not be called on the UI thread (run it in an `AsyncTask`).

+## Write Configuration

+The three write configuration settings, `write_batch_size`, `write_at_least_every`, and `write_at_most_every` need some explanation.
+These all control when queued measurements will be sent to the server.
+If the time since the last send is below `write_at_most_every`, then no data will be sent regardless of the number of queued points.
+This is to keep an app that generates many points from calling the server very frequently.
+If the time since the last send is above `write_at_least_every`, then points will be sent to the server, regardless of the number of queued points.
+This is to ensure that all points will be sent to the server in a timely manner.
+If neither of those apply, and the number of queued measurements is over `write_batch_size`, then the points will be sent to the server, otherwise, they will not.

+### Batching

+In short, disregarding `write_at_least_every` and `write_at_most_every`, we only send things in batches of `write_batch_size`.

+Disregarding `write_at_least_every` and `write_at_most_every` the SDK will get up to the oldest `write_batch_size` points from the DB.
+If the count is below `write_batch_size`, no points are sent.
+If it's equal, those points are sent, and up to the next `write_batch_size` measurements are fetched from the DB.
+Again, the same check is performed.
+The points are only sent if the count is equal to `write_batch_size`.

 ## Why not influxdb-java?